avantgardian/Achiever/GUIDE-TEMPLATE.md

 This JSON structure is compatible with Editor.js, a visual block editor.
 Future features:
 - Drag-and-drop block ordering
 - Visual editing of content
-- Custom block types for achievements and branches
+- Custom block types for achievements
 - No migration needed - same JSON structure!

 ---